brennanp93/Closet-Tracker/README.md

 # Next Steps
 - In the future I would like to be able to impliment a "search" and/or "filter" functionality for my closet.
+- I would also like to add additional "delete" functionality.